soarsmu/Generated_Review_How_Far/README.md

 # Generated Code Review Automation How Far Are We

-This is implementation of "Generated Code Review Automation How Far Are We ?"
+This is implementation of "Generated Code Review Automation How Far Are We ?" published in the research track in ICPC 2023.